6.x Upgrade Guide

 RJSF marker class (see below) or your specific theme's error classes.

-prefixed RJSF template and field marker classes
+Prefixed RJSF template and field marker classes

 Many of the core